Bloody Paniai case: Events

 On the night of 7 December 2014, Yulianus Yeimo (aged 14) and three of his friends in Ipakiye village criticised an Indonesian military officer for driving his motorcycle without headlights.
 The officer later returned to the location with four soldiers of 753rd Special Raider Infantry Battalion and violently beat the youth.
 Yeimo suffered severe head injuries and fell into a coma.
-The next day, people from the village of Eneratoli, Paniai Regency protested against the torturing of Yeimo and several of his friends.
-The following day, about 1,000 young men, women and children gathered at a football field in Paniai to peacefully protest against the behaviour of the army personnel when the security forces opened fire at them, killing four boys and injuring 17 others.
+The next day, people from the town of Enarotali, Paniai Regency protested against the torturing of Yeimo and several of his friends.
+The following day, about 1,000 young men, women and children gathered at a football field in Enarotali to peacefully protest against the behaviour of the army personnel when the security forces opened fire at them, killing five boys and injuring 17 others, those killed were Abia Gobay (17), Yulian Yeimo (17), Simon Degei (16), Alfius Youw (17) and Otianus Gobai (18).
 According to Time, based on an official document an order was sent to the soldiers through internal radio: “If the masses offer resistance more than three times, shoot them dead”.

 Aftermath

 President Joko Widodo, who had just entered office in 2014 ordered the National Commission on Human Rights (Komnas HAM) to investigate the matter.
 On February 19, 2020 Komnas HAM declared that the shootings were a "gross human rights violation", and further accused TNI and the Indonesian police of obstructing justice regarding the incident.
-Yulianus Yeimo passed away in April 2018.
+Yulianus Yeimo died in April 2018.